bm8241/contrail/doc/Solution-Multi-Site/5-Deployment-VPN.md

 # 5 Deployment VPN

 * This deployment is for service provider to expose virtual network to customer who is connected by L3VPN.
+L2 connectivity (intra-subnet) is not enabled.
+Very a few services require L2.
+L2 to service provider overlay may increase security concerns.
 * Multi-tenancy is supported.
 Address overlapping is supported for customers.
 Virtual network for different customer is isolated.

-* This is a virtual environemnt with vQFX (19.4R1.10) as leaf and spine, and vMX (19.4R1.10) as gateway.
 * No EVPN-VXLAN based multi-homing is not enabled as for now.
+It should make no difference.
 It could be validated later.
+* BMS and SRIOV is not supported with this deployment.
+* This deployment is in a virtual environemnt with vQFX (19.4R1.10) as leaf and spine, and vMX (19.4R1.10) as gateway.

 ## 5.1 Underlay